fdifrison/java-persistence/README.md

 ## Events and event listener

 Hibernates internals defines, for any entity state change, specif events (i.e. `PersistEvent`, `MergeEvent` etc...) associated with a default implementation of an event listener like `DefaultPersistEventListener` (these can be by custom implementations).
-In turn, the event listener translate the state change in an internal `EntityAction` that can be queued in an `ActionQueue` and gets executed only at flush time.
-If an entity that is going to be removed has an association is marked with the `orphan removal strategy`, then the `EntityDeleteAction` at flush time can also generate an `OrphanRemovalAction` if the child entity is unreferenced; both the actions trigger a sql DELETE statement.
+In turn, the event listener translates the state change in an internal `EntityAction` that can be queued in an `ActionQueue` and gets executed only at flush time.
+If an entity that is going to be removed has an association is marked with the `orphan removal strategy`, then the `EntityDeleteAction` at flush time can also generate an `OrphanRemovalAction` if the child entity is unreferenced; both the actions trigger a SQL DELETE statement.

 ![](./images/persistence-context/events.png)

-Toward the end of the flushing of the persistence context, hibernate will execute all the actions that have been enqueued, but in a strict specif order:
+Toward the end of the flushing of the persistence context, Hibernate will execute all the actions that have been enqueued, but in a strict specif order:

 * `OrphanRemovalAction`